stellentus/go-noko/README.md

   "appengine/urlfetch"
   "http"

-  "github.com/gertv/go-freckle"
+  "github.com/stellentus/go-noko"
 )

 func handler(w http.ResponseWriter, r *http.Request) {
   c := appengine.NewContext(r)

-  f := freckle.LetsFreckle("mycompany", "MyFreckleAPIV2Token")
+  f := noko.New("mycompany", "MyNokoAPIV2Token")
-  // this line configure the Freckle client to use the urlfetch HTTP client f.Client(urlfetch.Client(c))
+  // this line configure the Noko client to use the urlfetch HTTP client f.Client(urlfetch.Client(c))

-  // once you have the Freckle object, just start using the API
+  // once you have the Noko object, just start using the API
   // through one of the ...API() functions f.EntriesAPI().ListEntries()
 }